ymolists/website/gitpod/docs/ides-and-editors/command-line.md

 # {title}

-You can directly access your workspace via SSH for editing code directly using a [command-line editor](/docs/ides-and-editors/command-line), such as Vim or for connecting SSH supported applications such as a database client.
+You can directly access your workspace via SSH for editing code directly using a [command-line editor](/docs/ides-and-editors/command-line), such as Vim & Emacs or for connecting SSH supported applications such as a database client.

 ## Workspace SSH approaches